cubesys-GmbH/ros_v2x_apps/README.md

 ## Prerequisites
 - [cube:evk](https://www.nfiniity.com/#portfolio) or [cube:micro OBU](https://www.nfiniity.com/#portfolio) running the *cube-its* framework
-- You likely already have with devcontainer projects in VSCode (Visual Studio Code).
+- You likely already have worked with devcontainer projects in VSCode (Visual Studio Code).
 If you are not familiar with developing inside a container, check the following link https://code.visualstudio.com/docs/devcontainers/containers before you start.

 # Project overview "cam_listener"